kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Exactly!
 Like this one, where I asked about the history of the Louvre Museum, and Claude started talking about secret underground tunnels used by French royalty to escape the guillotine.
 That's just not true!

+{Insert Midjourney image of secret underground tunnels used by French royalty to escape the guillotine}

 Claude: _chiming in_ I apologize if my response was inaccurate, Alice.
 I seem to have conflated some historical facts with fictional narratives.
 It's an error on my part.

 Bob: It's not just that one instance, though.
 I've seen Claude make several factual errors or even invent information in recent tests.
 It's like the more complex the queries get, the more it starts to... hallucinate.